HackYourFuture-CPH/JavaScript/homework-projects/guides/demo-day-presentation.md

 - Reflect on Your Learning Journey: Share how your understanding evolved over the weeks.
 - Be Open to Feedback: This is a learning opportunity – embrace the insights and suggestions from mentors and peers.

 This is a suggested guideline for you to follow.
-We look forward to seeing your projects and hearing about your journey through the JS2 and JS3 modules in a way you feel most appropriate.
+We look forward to seeing your projects and hearing about your journey through the JS2 and JS3 modules in a way that works for you and your project.
 Good luck!